 A considerable percentage of the people we meet on the street are people who are empty inside, that is, they are actually already dead.
 It is fortunate for us that we do not see and do not know it.
 If we knew what a number of people are actually dead and what a number of these dead people govern our lives, we should go mad with horror. – George Gurdjieff

-- Difficult to spot because they look like humans and many inhumane behaviors, customs, and traditions are considered logical, acceptable, and even admirable.
+- Difficult to spot.
+Look like humans and many inhumane behaviors, customs, and traditions are considered logical, acceptable, and even admirable.

-- Driven by insatiable cravings for a neurotransmitter manufactured in their primitive brains.
+- Driven by insatiable cravings for neurotransmitters manufactured in primitive brains.

-- Use rational brains to rationalize dopamine-induced irrational choices, decisions, and deceptions.
+- Rely on rational brains to rationalize dopamine-induced irrational choices, decisions, and deceptions.

 - Lie, cheat, steal, and kill to protect and trigger dopamine flow.